PRASAMMM/PRASAMMM/README.md

 - 👋 Hi, I’m @PRASAMMM
-- 👀 I’m interested in sports and computeres
+- 👀 I’m interested in sports and computerss
-- 🌱 I’m currently learning coumputer science
+- 🌱 I’m currently majoring in coumputer science engineering
 - 💞️ I’m looking to collaborate on developing myself and others
 - 📫 How to reach me :)

 <!---